-Employees: Today, laws governing access to health records expose employees to the possibility of employment discrimination.
-Thirty-five percent of Fortune 500 companies admitted to looking at employee’s health records before making hiring and promotion decisions (65 Fed.
-Reg.
-82,467).
-As employers seek to reduce health insurance costs, little prevents them from viewing employees’—and employee’s families—health records to get rid of capable employees with costly health conditions.
+Laws controlling access to health records expose employees to the possibility of discrimination.
+35% of Fortune 500 companies admitted to looking at employee’s health records before making hiring and promotion decisions.
+As employers seek to reduce health insurance costs, little prevents them from viewing employees’—and employee’s families’—health records.
 Employment should be based on who can do the job—not what’s in our health files.

-Seniors: After a lifetime of health treatment, seniors’ health records contain a wealth of information that could harm them, their children and their grandchildren.
-Should a grandmother’s Alzheimer’s disease keep her grandchildren from getting a job?
+After a lifetime of health treatment, seniors’ health records contain a wealth of information that could harm them, their children, and their grandchildren.
+Should a grandmother’s Alzheimer’s keep her grandchildren from getting a job?
 Should a widower’s depression over the death of a spouse keep him from getting auto insurance?
-Should a diagnosis expose a senior to drug company marketing disguised as “education”?
+Should a diagnosis expose a senior to drug marketing disguised as “education”?